hexters/hexa-docs/README.md

 # Filament Hexa

-Filament Hexa is an effortless role & permission plugin created for Filament, inspired by the concept of [hexters/ladmin](https://github.com/hexters/ladmin).
+**Filament Hexa** is an **effortless role & permission plugin created for Filament**, inspired by the concept of [hexters/ladmin](https://github.com/hexters/ladmin).
 This concept provides ease in managing each role and permission inline with code and offers an easy-to-understand interface.

 This plugin is intended only for Administrators, as it has a separate admin table from the user table provided by Laravel.
 Additionally, this plugin will replace the `auth.php` configuration file.